We are excited to introduce you to our Cooperative Nature School education team!

 - Kendra Bucklin, Lead Teacher, DII Certified, Pinecones

 Kendra holds a Master’s degree in education and a Bachelor’s degree in performing arts, and finds both to be quite useful in the classroom.
 She is Director II certified and has been working in the field of early childhood education since 2001.
-Before joining the team at The Sharon Cooperative School, Kendra has worked at programs including HeadStart, a nature preschool, and a Spanish-language immersion school.
+Before joining the team at The Cooperative Nature School, Kendra worked at programs including HeadStart, a nature preschool, and a Spanish-language immersion school.
 It is her belief that children are natural learners, who are innately capable of guiding their own inquiry and discovery.
 To that end, she prefers to follow her students’ lead whenever possible, creating (or sometimes simply allowing) truly child-led and play-based opportunities for learning.
 When she isn’t teaching preschool, Kendra also teaches line dancing at LGBTQ-friendly dance venues, crochets silly hats for her niece, and plays really nerdy board games.

 - Sarah Whitmarsh, Lead Teacher